GonzaloBarroso67/kernel-spatial-regression/README.md

   estimates have converged.
 - `06_sensitivity_analysis.R` — Sensitivity analysis under two checks: a
   stricter missing-day filter and changes to the binning grid (30×30 and 20×20).

+  ## Academic context

+This project was developed as part of the Bachelor's Degree in Mathematics and Computing at Universidad Carlos III de Madrid.

+- **Author:** Gonzalo Barroso
+- **Thesis title:** Kernel-based regression estimation for spatial data